JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

 ## Add test for OrderController and OrderService with mapstruct mapper for OrderLineDto and OrderLine
 - commit - add test for OrderController and OrderService with mapstruct mapper for OrderLineDto and OrderLine

+# May 26, 2023 - Adding CRUD ops to services with mapstruct to convert entities to dto and back
+## Duplicate OrderLineDto in inventory and product services
+- commit - duplicate OrderLineDto in inventory and product services